Lithos-hub/iMovies/README.md

 * Optimized code in Ranking section.
 * New responsive features in Ranking section and some aesthetic changes.

+Version 1.5

+* Added My Movies section
+* Added new features (Watched, Favourite, Rate and To-Watch) in Ranking section
+* Now you can create your custom movie lists with those categories and find them in My Movies section.

 ## Project setup
 ```
 npm install